plaurentai/rust/README.md

 # Introduction:

-- I wan to learn something new and challenging.
-So Today I decided to learn rust.
+- I decided to learn something new and challenging today.
+So I am learning rust.
 I am doing it just for fun.
-I am dedicated 30-60 daily playing around with the language.
+I am dedicated 30-60 minutes daily playing around with the language.
 Now why I choose rust?
 I do not know.
-I am learning it for fun.
+Rust simply fascinating me.

 ## Day 1 [01/17/24] - geting to know rust